coli-saar/tracl/main.typ

 used by venues that do not rely on ARR so it is recommended to verify the requirement of a "Limitations" section and other criteria with the venue in question.

-The Typst ACL style currently has a number of limitations compared to the more mature LaTeX style.
+Tracl currently has a number of limitations compared to the more mature LaTeX style.
 Here are some workarounds.

 - Author lists with more than three authors will be very crowded.
 There is currently no real way to